duchesnay/duchesnay.github.io/_pages/about.md

 ## Bio (IEEE style)

-Edouard Duchesnay is a research director in data science at NeuroSpin, CEA, Paris-Saclay University, France.
+Edouard Duchesnay is a research director and affiliated Professor of Machine Learning at Paris-Saclay University, France.
+He leads the GAIA Laboratory at NeuroSpin, CEA, which is dedicated to brain imaging and data science.
-Since 2003, he has been designing machine learning models to discover brain imaging signatures of mental disorders.
-He explored dimension reduction and regularization strategies to overcome the “curse of dimensionality” caused by many neuroimaging measurements.
+Since 2003, Duchesnay has been developing machine learning models to identify neural signatures predictive of clinical trajectories in psychiatric disorders.
+He explored dimension reduction and regularization strategies to address the challenges posed by high-dimensional neuroimaging data.
-In 2019, he obtained a chair in Artificial Intelligence to develop transfer learning algorithms to bridge the gap between big (heterogeneous) and small (homogeneous) datasets.
+In 2019, he was awarded a chair in Artificial Intelligence to advance deep transfer learning algorithms, aiming to bridge the gap between large heterogeneous datasets and smaller homogeneous ones.
-He received his Ph.D. in signal and image processing in 2001 and M.S. in 1998 from Rennes 1 University (France).
-In 1997, he obtained his M.S. degree in software engineering from École Pour l’Informatique et les Techniques Avancées (France).
+He received his PhD in signal and image processing (2001) and a Master's in Signal/Image Processing (1998) from Rennes 1 University, France.
+In 1997, he obtained a master's degree in software engineering from École Pour l'Informatique et les Techniques Avancées (France).